 1 teaspoon lemon juice

 I substituted canola oil for butter today, and I got away with it because I knew I’d be doing these in cupcake tins.
 This kind of simple swap would not have worked well for free-form loaves, because of sideways spreading that you get with this much liquid shortenings (eg., canola oil).
-There are some tricks for using liquid shortenings (which are healthier), but those are going to be in our second book :-).

 … and then make some changes in the dry ingredients…

 1. Add the zest from 1 lemon, scraped off with a microzester (try not to include much of the bitter white pith, just the yellow part).